-The obligation to submit a transaction for clearing only applies at the time the transaction is executed.
-If a derivative or class of derivatives is determined to be subject to the clearing requirement after the date of execution of a transaction in that derivative or class of derivatives, a local counterparty will not be required to submit the transaction for clearing.
-However, if after a clearing determination is made in respect of a derivative or class of derivatives, there is another transaction in that same derivative, including a material amendment to it, (as discussed in section 1 above), that transaction in or material amendment to the derivative will be subject to the mandatory clearing requirement.
-Where a derivative is not subject to the requirement to submit for clearing but the derivative is clearable through a regulated clearing agency, the counterparties have the option to submit the derivative for clearing at any time.
+The obligation to submit a 6.
+A transaction for clearing only applies at the time the transaction is executed.
+If a derivative or class of derivatives is determined to be subject to the clearing requirement after the date of execution of a transaction in that derivative or class of derivatives, a local involving a counterparty will not be required to submit the transaction for clearing.
+However, if after a clearing determination is made in respect of a derivative or class of derivatives, there is another transaction in that same derivative, including a material amendment to it, (as discussed in section 1 above), that transaction in or material amendment to the derivative will be subject to the mandatory clearing but the derivative is clearable through a regulated clearing agency, the counterparties have the option to submit the derivative for clearing at any time.